I Spit on Your Grave: Deja Vu: Plot

 The gang go to the graves of their relatives and celebrate their victory before dumping Jennifer's body into a grave.
 Christy wakes up the next morning and steals clothes from a house.
 She finds Herman's house where she steals food and kills him by surprise with a sickle before shooting him.
 Becky orders Kevin and Scotty to find Christy.
 The two go looking for Christy and find Herman's car pulled over by the side of the road.
 When Kevin goes out to investigate, Christy ambushes him with a gun and orders him to strip (much like her mother did with Johnny).
 She then seduces him and gives him a handjob before stabbing him in the testicles with a broken beer bottle.
-Scotty comes after hearing Kevin's screams and is shot by Christy.
+Scotty comes after hearing Kevin's screams and is shot in the groin by Christy.
 Scotty pleads for his life (much like his cousin) and is anally raped by Christy using the gun before she shoots him through his rectum.

 Unable to reach the rest of the gang, Becky goes out to find them.
 She finds Herman's, Scotty's, and Kevin's bodies and realizes Christy is likely to be alive.
-She ambushes Christy and almost kills her, but is stopped by the old couple Jennifer encountered.
+She ambushes Christy and almost kills her but is stopped by the old couple Jennifer encountered.
 Christy kills Becky by hitting her over the head with a glass beer bottle.

 The old couple shows Christy where Jennifer's body is, saying, "It's right next to your father's grave."
-When they arrive at the cemetery, it is revealed that Johnny was Christy's father and that Christy knew all along.
+When they arrive at the cemetery, it is revealed that Johnny was Christy's father, and that Christy knew all along.
 She speaks to her mother and says she loves her and although Jennifer did not tell her who her father was, she knew the entire time.
 Christy is pushed into the grave by the old couple and the old woman Jennifer encountered previously.
-It is revealed that the old couple are Johnny's parents and the old woman is Matthew's grandmother.
+It is revealed that the old couple are Johnny's parents, and the old woman is Matthew's grandmother.
 They throw dirt on and continuously hit Christy until she passes out.

 While the couple recites prayers, Christy manages to climb out of the hole.
 She hits and impales the old woman with a shovel and beats, slices, and stabs Johnny's mother to death with it and a shotgun.
 She threatens Johnny's father and makes him put Jennifer's body into his truck.
 She decides not to kill him, but instead, he shoots himself, committing suicide.

-Christy goes to the church to pray for forgiveness for what she has done.
+Christy goes to the church where her mother died as a way to announce her revenge was necessary.
 The film ends with Becky and Johnny's children, Melissa and Johnny Jr., coming to the gas station and wondering where their mother is, only to see Christy in their grandparents' car passing by.